andkirby/commithook/README.md

 The last one can be added into a project and might be used by all developers.
 PROJECT_DIR - is your project directory where from CommitHOOK has been run.

 # Release notes
+- v1.6.6 Added PHP version of bin file (you may run all commands via `php commithook.php`).
+Added extra "complete" messages on "verbose" mode to the "remove" command.
 - v1.6.5 Added new options command `--php-binary|-b` and `--project-dir|-d`.
 Improved PHP file validator.
 - v1.6.4 Pushed tests to use PSR-4 autoload standard and to namespaces usage.
 Pushed code to use `bin/runner.php` file. `LibHooks/runner.php` is deprecated.
 Composer package require at least PHP 5.3.x version.
 - v1.6.3 Improved installer.
 Added CommitHook files remover.